What is video in qualitative research?

 What’s increasingly clear is that as technology advances and cloud-based platforms provide video streaming and capture services that are increasingly accessible, researchers now have an always-on, scalable and highly effective way to capture feedback from diverse audiences.

 With video feedback, researchers can get to the “why” far faster than ever before.
 The scope of video in qualitative research has never been wider.
-Let’s take a closer look at what it can do for organisations.
+Let’s take a closer look at what it can do for organizations.

 Scope of video in qualitative research